 - Vernon "Dr. Daddy-O" Winslow broadcast recordings

 - Oral history interviews with musicians, family members, and observers that document the stories surrounding the emergence of jazz in New Orleans from the late 19th century forward.
 Including over 2,000 reels of taped interviews, the Hogan Archive holds the largest collection of jazz oral history extant.
-Digitized oral histories represent 1948-1997, and can be accessed via websites for the Tulane University Digital Library and Music Rising at Tulane.
+Digitized oral histories represent 1948-1997, and can be accessed online via the Tulane University Digital Library.

 - Vertical files with data on people, bands, discographies, and a wide variety of New Orleans music-related subjects